academiadesusardu/linguistic-variation-toolbox/README.md

 For example, the Lenvenshtein distance between the strings _cat_ and _catfish_ is 4.
 However, for our application we also ignore diacritics and therefore set to 0 the distance between variants that are written similarly apart from the stress.
-For example, the distance between _arrèxini_ e _arrexìni_ is going to be 0.
+For example, the distance between _arrèxini_ and _arrexìni_ is going to be 0.
 This way of measuring distance is the default for `SetOfVariants` objects.

-One way to create the object is to list the variants of interest, the categories they belong in, and whether each variant is a reference within its category:
+One way to create the object is to list the variants of interest, the categories they belong to, and whether each variant is a reference within its category:
 ```matlab
 variants = ["ocisòrgiu", "ochisorzu", "bochisorzu"];
 categories = ["C", "L", "L"];